Business planning and strategic decision-making

 - the decision-making processes associated with business planning

-At the end of this workshop each participant will have:
+At the end of this business planning and strategic decision-making workshop each participant will have:

 - A clear understanding of what a business plan is, how it is structured and how it must address the needs of differing audiences